xaviergonz/T4Immutable/README.md

 }
 ```

+## How do I change the order of the arguments in the generated constructor?
+Just change the order of the properties.

 ## How to specify property default values?
 If you want a property to have a given default value on the auto-generated constructor there are two ways.
 Say that you have a property named int Age, and you want it to have the default value of 18:
 * Way 1: ```(private/protected/public/whatever) const int AgeDefaultValue = 18;```
 * Way 2: ```(private/protected/public/whatever) static readonly int AgeDefaultValue = 18;```

 If you wonder why there are two alternatives it is because sometimes it is possible to add stuff such as ```new Foo()``` as a default parameter for constructors and that expression works as a readonly but does not work as a const.

+Please note that default values, like in a constructor, should not have gaps.
+This is, if you have int x, int y then you should have a default value for y or for x and y.
+If you want a default value for x then move it to the end.

 ## Does it work with generic classes?
 Custom methods?
 It sure does!